-Objective: Develop NATS's Unified Work Program (UWP) for Fiscal Year 2025, as well as monitor the implementation of the FY 2025 work program and make amendments, as necessary.
+Objective: Develop NATS's Unified Work Program (UWP) for Fiscal Year 2027, as well as monitor the implementation of the FY 2026 work program and make amendments as necessary.

-Procedures and Tasks: Staff will consult with the FHWA, MDOT, and the MPO committees to identify appropriate work elements for the 2025 UWP.
+Procedures and Tasks: Staff will consult with the FHWA, MDOT, and the MPO committees to identify appropriate work elements for the 2026 UWP.
 MDOT staff will determine what level of federal funding (PL112, Section 5303, etc.) will be allocated.
-NATS staff will then determine the appropriate assignment of these funding allocations to the various work elements, and determine the amount of local matching funds that will be requested.
-Staff will make amendments to the 2025 UWP if new funding sources are granted.
+NATS staff will then determine the appropriate assignment of these funding allocations to the various work elements and determine the amount of local matching funds that will be requested.
+Staff will make amendments to the 2026 UWP if new funding sources are granted.

-Outcome Timeline

-Pre UWP meeting 2 nd Quarter (March 2025)

-Development of FY 2026 Unified Work Program and Budget in conjunction with appropriate local, state, and federal agencies.
-3 rd Quarter (May 2025)

-Amendments to the 2025 UWP As Needed
+Outcome Timeline Pre-2027 Unified Work Plan meeting 2 nd Quarter Development of the FY 2027 Unified Work Program and Budget in conjunction with appropriate local, state, and federal 2 nd Quarter agencies.
+Amendments to the 2026 UWP As Needed Complete and submit the 2025 Final Acceptance report to MDOT 1 st Quarter

-Attend MTPA Technical Funding Allocation Meetings 1 st & 2 nd Quarter